MicrosoftDocs/azure-docs/articles/defender-for-iot/device-builders/tutorial-create-micro-agent-module-twin.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-- Verify you are running one of the following operating systems; Ubuntu 18.04, 20.04, or Debian 9.
+- Verify you are running one of the following [operating systems](concept-agent-portfolio-overview-os-support.md#agent-portfolio-overview-and-os-support-preview).

 - An [IoT hub](../../iot-hub/iot-hub-create-through-portal.md).